freeplane/docs/contribute/Translation_How-To.md

 The translation editor does not work for all GUI text strings.
 In that case the message "No translatable string found" appears in the bottom-left corner of the Freeplane Window.

 For some tool tip items you might notice that offline editing is disabled and that the translate page cannot be found.
-In that case it is a [[#New tool tips|new tool tip]].
+In that case it is a [new tool tips](#New-tool-tips).

 If you would like to change the standard hot key for the translation editor, you can do so by selecting **Tools > Set text change hot key from** the menu.